0xsequence/erc20-meta-token/README.md

-General ERC20 -> ERC1155 Token Wrapper Contract
+General ERC20 to ERC1155 Token Wrapper Contract
 ===============================================

 Allows any ERC-20 token to be wrapped inside of an ERC-1155 contract, and thereby allows